rspec/rspec-core/README.md

 ## Argument Matchers

-Arguments that are passed to +with+ are compared with actual arguments received using ==.
+Arguments that are passed to `with` are compared with actual arguments received using ==.
 In cases in which you want to specify things about the arguments rather than the arguments themselves, you can use any of the matchers that ship with rspec-expectations.
 They don't all make syntactic